StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 Propagation functions are used to calculate the propagated state of a component.

+### Transparent propagation \(default\)

-* **Transparent propagation \(default\)** - returns the transparent state.
+Transparent propagation returns the transparent state.
 This is the maximum of the component's own state and the propagated state of all dependencies.
 For example:

   | Dependency state | Component state | Transparent state |
   | :--- | :--- | :--- |